 Denmark received a score of 89.21 that put it in fourth place.
 Its government has established a program called the “Green Growth Initiative” that is supposed to encourage both economic growth and environmental protection.
 The Danish government has also committed 13.5 DKK (around $1.9 billion US dollars) to the program.

 Denmark placed in the top 20 for the categories Biodiversity and Habitat, Health Impacts, Water and Sanitation, and Water Resources.
 Conversely, it placed 128th in Fisheries for unsustainable fishing practices.
+Hence, I would recommend you get some ideas here and go visit destinations where you are better off finding more fishes.

 Slovenia earned a score of 88.98 that put it in the fifth spot.
 The EPI declared Slovenia to be the global leader in habitat protection and gave it perfect scores for Species Protection and Terrestrial Protected Areas.